-- A. Certification Programs: Along with the development of the electronic discovery market, various electronic discovery "certification" programs are springing up.
+A. Certification Programs: Along with the development of the electronic discovery market, various electronic discovery "certification" programs are springing up.
 There is no process yet in place, however, for "certifying" the certification programs, and purchasers should be wary of relying on such programs for comprehensive knowledge.
 In addition, many of these certification programs are generally limited to a specific company or technology set.
 These are new and rapidly developing areas of the law and technology, with knowledge thresholds changing daily.
 Accordingly, whether or not the vendors being evaluated have such a program should have no bearing on selection.
-While independent certification courses offering true objective measures of certification will become available in the future (The Sedona Conference® RFP+ Group, itself, may begin a move in that direction), at this point it is important to make independent assessments of vendors and the technologies and services offered. - B. Artificial Intelligence: Technology is developing that will allow for electronic relevancy assessments and subject matter, or issue coding.
+While independent certification courses offering true objective measures of certification will become available in the future (The Sedona Conference® RFP+ Group, itself, may begin a move in that direction), at this point it is important to make independent assessments of vendors and the technologies and services offered.

+B. Advanced Search and Retrieval Technology: Technology is developing that will allow for electronic relevancy assessments and subject matter, or issue coding.
 These technologies have the potential to dramatically change the way electronic discovery is handled in litigation, and could save litigants millions of dollars in document review costs.
-Hand-in-hand with electronic relevancy assessment and issue coding, it is anticipated that advanced searching and retrieval technologies may allow for targeted collections and productions, thus reducing the volume of information involved in the discovery process.
+Hand-in-hand with electronic relevancy assessment and issue coding, it is anticipated that advanced search and information retrieval technologies may allow for targeted collections and productions, thus reducing the volume of information involved in the discovery process.
+For further discussion, see The Sedona Conference® Best Practices Commentary on the Use of Search and Information Retrieval Methods in E-Discovery, currently scheduled for publication in Summer 2007.